Azure/azure-powershell-migration/README.md

-# AzureRM to Az Migration
+# AzureRM to Az Migration Toolkit

 Effortlessly migrate your PowerShell scripts from AzureRM to the [Az PowerShell module](https://docs.microsoft.com/powershell/azure/install-az-ps).

 This repository includes a PowerShell module and a VSCode extension to automate the migration of your PowerShell scripts and modules from AzureRM to the Az PowerShell module.

+The current version of the migration toolkit is aimed at AzureRM to Az migration.
+We are considering adding the additional capability to migrate between Az versions.

 ## Repository Structure